-In 2006 the pH range for Blue Lake and Mud Lake stations was from 6.6 to 8.8 s.u. for the datasets.
-The control point for Blue Lake produced a similar range of 7.2 s.u to 8.6 s.u.
-The range for the Mud Lake control was 6.8 to 7.0 s.u.
+Hydrogen Ion Activity - In 2007 the pH range for Blue Lake and Mud Lake stations was from 6.5 to 8.6 s.u. for the datasets.
+The control point for Blue Lake produced a similar range of 7.3 s.u. to 8.6 s.u.
+The range for the Mud Lake control was 7.0 to 8.2 s.u.
 The results reveal a slightly basic condition for Blue Lake, and slightly acidic for Mud Lake, while also proving an analogous condition for the controls.
 These data are indicative of natural waters devoid of carbon dioxide and generally hard in regard to mineral content.
 Marine and brackish waters, such as those in Blue Lake and Mud Lake, typically have somewhat elevated pH levels and high mineral content.
 The pH fluctuations measured this year are comparable to the normal range of variability historically seen at the Bryan Mound site.

-Temperatures observed in 2006 ranged from 13.0 °C to 31.5 °C and reflect nearly a complete set of monthly ambient surface water testing.
+Temperature - Temperatures observed in 2007 ranged from 8.4 °C to 33.6 °C and reflect nearly a complete set of monthly ambient surface water testing.
 The deduction can be made, however, that the range of fluctuations are attributed to meteorological events.

-Observed salinity fluctuations ranged from 1.3 ppt to only 2.1 ppt in Blue Lake and from 2.3 ppt to 23.9 ppt in Mud Lake.
+Salinity - Observed salinity fluctuations ranged from 1.3 ppt to only 3.4 ppt in Blue Lake and from 1.2 ppt to 22.3 ppt in Mud Lake.
 Salinity fluctuations are attributed to meteorological and tidal conditions rather than site operations, since salinity observed at control sample stations D and J varied consistently with those found along site shorelines.
 The higher salinity values in Mud Lake are primarily caused by the strong tidal and wind influence on the lake, and its more direct link with the nearby Gulf of Mexico through the Intracoastal Waterway.
 This year's dataset reflects the return to more normal rainfall patterns very similar to last year.

-All of the O&G measurements made during 2006 were found below the method detectable limit of 5 mg/l.
+Oil and Grease - With the exception of a single value at the detection limit of 5.0 mg/l, all of the remaining O&G measurements made during 2007 were found below the method detectable limit of 5 mg/l.
 These data are reflective of effective spill prevention and good housekeeping practices being maintained.

-During 2006, DO was measured eight to eleven times from all stations in Blue Lake during the year, but only twice in Mud Lake where there was insufficient water to regularly access the monitoring stations.
+Dissolved Oxygen- During 2007, DO was measured six to eight times from all stations in Blue Lake and Mud Lake during the year.
 This year both lakes revealed differences in oxygen content that reflect positively with variation in salinities.
 Mud Lake has direct tidal influence with estuarine/Gulf waters showing lower DO concentrations.
 Blue Lake reflects a fresher regime, thus a higher carrying capacity.
 Fluctuations in DO levels are consistent with both control points.
 All measurements indicate "no apparent impact" from SPR operations.
-While some samples for Blue Lake were low in DO (2.5 mg/l), means and medians that range from 8.2 mg/l to 10.4 mg/l and 7.9 mg/l to 11.1 mg/l verify that these low DO levels are infrequent, and would not have an impact on aquatic life.
-Mud Lake also had samples with low DO, however, means (4.8 to 5.1 mg/l) and higher medians (4.8 to 5.1 mg/l) support the likelihood that low DO levels are infrequent and that Mud Lake was stable during the limited sampling times.
+While some samples for Blue Lake were low in DO (1.2 and 1.4 mg/l), means and medians that range from 9.4 mg/l to 11.3 mg/l and 10.3 mg/l to 11.8 mg/l verify that these low DO levels are infrequent, and would not have an impact on aquatic life.
+Mud Lake also had samples with low DO (7.0 mg/l), however, means (8.8 to 10.5 mg/l) and higher medians (8.8 to 9.4 mg/l) support the likelihood that low DO levels are infrequent and that Mud Lake was stable during the limited sampling times.